jianglibo/pagehelper-docs/helpers/ph-row-selector.md

 ## Delete item

-When delete button clicked, the Ajax reques will add a header named `Ph-Selector-Name`, when the server returns data, carry the value so that the row will be deleted.
+When server response body like bellow, if the the row has a `ph-row-delete-selector` attribute it will be deleted. based on the value of the `ph-row-delete-selector`:

+* Has attribute but no  value. --> just delete
+* Starts with `closest(`. --> will use closest css selector to choose the delete target.
+* Other value --> using `ele.querySelector || document.querySelector`

+ <a href="#" ph-config="class::display,ontext::Hide Source,offtext::Show Source" ph-toggler="next!..div">Hide Source</a>
 ```json
 {
   "data": [